Assessments and Program Effectiveness

 During the 2004-2005 school year, over 950 students participated in a youth satisfaction survey developed by WRAP and the Department of Psychology and Research in Education (part of the School of Education) at the University of Kansas.
 Eighty-two percent said that they felt their coping skills were better after having met with the WRAP worker that day and ninety-four percent were happy with the help they had received.

-This year, WRAP will be using a questionnaire called the BASC-2, which stands for Behavioral Assessment System for Children (Second Edition).
+With parental or guardian consent, WRAP may also use a questionnaire called the BASC-2, which stands for Behavioral Assessment System for Children (Second Edition).
 The purpose of this questionnaire is to help us better assess and understand a child or adolescent's strengths and areas that need improvement.
 The BASC is a questionnaire that has been used for several years in a variety of settings, including USD 497, and has good validity and reliability.

 While it is very helpful for students to take the BASC, they (or their parents or guardians) may choose to not participate in this assessment.
 This will not affect a student's eligibility for all other WRAP services.